ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 **Define the scope for a dependency**

 By default, when the scope has not been explicitly specified for a platform dependency in the `Ballerina.toml`, it will be packaged into the final executable JAR file or the BALA file.
-There are two scopes that can be used to restrict this behaviour.
+Two scopes can be used to restrict this behavior.

 ***'testOnly' scope***